Kong/docs.konghq.com/app/docs/0.5.x/clustering.md

   <a title="Kong Cluster" href="/assets/images/docs/cluster.png" target="_blank"><img src="/assets/images/docs/cluster.png"/></a>
 </div>

 Every time a new Kong node is added or removed, it also needs to be added and removed from the respective Kong Cluster.
-This can be done in two ways, automatically (with a few limitations) or manually.
+This is done automatically given that the right configuration has been provided to Kong.

 Kong cluster settings are specified in the configuration file at the following entries: